aprokopenko/justcustomfields/readme.txt

 Author: Alexander Prokopenko
 Author URI: http://justcoded.com/
 Requires at least: 4.5
-Tested up to: 4.5.2
+Tested up to: 4.5.3
 Stable tag: trunk
 License: GNU General Public License v2

-This plugin add ability to extend your Posts (and custom post types) with additional fields.
+This plugin adds ability to extend your Posts, Pages (and other custom post types) with additional fields.
-Required PHP 5.3+ and WordPress 4.0+!

 == Description ==

-This plugin add ability to extend your Posts (and custom post types) with additional fields.
+This plugin adds ability to extend your Posts, Pages (and other custom post types) with additional fields.
 After installation you will see simple settings page which is self-explanatory to use.
+We use standard WordPress PostMeta API to save fields data, so you can use standard WordPress functions in your themes/plugins to get data.

-**IMPORTANT** We do not recommend update your existing sites to version 3.0+ if you're using Field groups, Upload media components or your server does not meet WordPress recommended server configuration (https://wordpress.org/about/requirements/)
+**IMPORTANT** We do not recommend update plugins on your existing sites from version 2.* to version 3.0+.
+JCF v3.0+ is not compatible with versions 2.*, so some field settings can be lost (and as the results - wrong values on post edit pages).

-Plugin support such field types:
+Plugin supports such field types:

 * Input text
 * Select Box